espruino/EspruinoDocs/tutorials/Quick Start Code.md

 to a graphical code editor, and can click ![the Upload Icon](Quick Start Code/upload_icon.png) to send the code you wrote on the right-hand side to Espruino.

+On new versions of the IDE you'll see some text and a down-arrow below the upload icon ([the Upload Icon](Quick Start Code/upload_icon.png)) - this allows you to quickly choose where you save your code - see [the page on Saving](/Saving) for more information.

 If you're using any version of the Espruino IDE, you can click on  ![the Book icon](Quick Start Code/book_icon.png) in the top right, then: